jonruida/PowerBI_Insights/README.md

   - Scrape data from the UN Power BI dashboard using the provided script
   - Based on a payload

+- **Report**:
+  - Needs a custom payload for each dashboard, so it's necessary a method for create custom payloads automaticaly.
+  - Trying to extract data tables structure from API.

 - **Status**:
   - <span style="color:orange">In Progress</span>

-- **Report**:
-  - Needs a custom payload for each dashboard, so it's necessary a method for create custom payloads automaticaly.

 ### Native API Connectivity Approach